willduff/mixedreality-enthusiast-guide/docs/performance-questions.md

 1. Close all unused application on the desktop.
 2. Ensure that your laptop is plugged into a power source.
 3. Make sure that the PC is not warming up.
-4. Lower the visual quality in your Windows Mixed Reality Home.
+4. Lower the visual quality in your Windows Mixed Reality home.
 5. Ensure that you have the latest graphics drivers for your PC (see the graphics drivers section).

 ## My PC is warming up as I run the Mixed Reality experiences.
 How do I keep it cool?